replicatedhq/embedded-cluster/README.md

 ## Embedding your own Helm Chart

-HelmVM allows you to embed your own Helm Charts so they are installed by default when the cluster is installed or updated.
+Embedded Cluster allows you to embed your own Helm Charts so they are installed by default when the cluster is installed or updated.
 For sake of documenting this let's create a hypothetical scenario: you have a software called `rocks` that is packaged as a Helm Chart and is ready to be installed in any Kubernetes Cluster.

-Your Helm Chart is in a file called `rocks-1.0.0.tgz` and you already have a copy of HelmVM binary in your $PATH.
+Your Helm Chart is in a file called `rocks-1.0.0.tgz` and you already have a copy of mbedded Cluster binary in your $PATH.
 To embed your Chart you can run:

 ```
 $ embedded-cluster embed --chart rocks-1.0.0.tgz --output rocks
 ```
-This command will create a binary called `rocks` in the current directory, this command is a copy of HelmVM binary with your Helm Chart embedded into it.
+This command will create a binary called `rocks` in the current directory, this command is a copy of mbedded Cluster binary with your Helm Chart embedded into it.
 You can then use the `rocks` binary to install a cluster that automatically deploys your `rocks-1.0.0.tgz` Helm Chart.

 If you want to provide a customised `values.yaml` during the Helm Chart installation you can also embed it into the binary.
 You can do that with the following command: